 Insider Selling Reached All-Time Highs in August

-In August, daily filings for company insider stock purchases reached an all-time high of 152 purchases per day.
-The weekly numbers, following a few slow weeks in July, skyrocketed in mid-August.
+In August, daily filings for company insider stock purchases reached an all-time high of 152 assets per day.
+In addition, the weekly numbers, following a few slow weeks in July, skyrocketed in mid-August.

 WoW Insider Transactions have slowly decreased from August’s massive spike throughout September and into October.

-Compared to August 2019, August 2020 represented one of the largest months of filings in years, a YoY change of over 20%.
+Compared to August 2019, August 2020 represented one of the most significant months of filings in years, a YoY change of over 20%.